Importance of Good Content Presentation

 Bagging a brand-new freelance writing gig is a happy occasion.
-It gives me an opportunity to place myself in the readers’ shoes and to converse with them in the language they understand best.
-Watching my thoughts and expressions take shape into words and filling a blank MS Word document is a satisfying experience.
+It gives the writer the opportunity to place themselves in the readers’ shoes and to converse with them in the language they understand best but without forgetting about the importance of good content presentation.

-However, I believe that the way I present the content to a client is nearly as important as the quality of content I write.
+However, I believe that the way you present the content to a client is nearly as important as the quality of content you write.
 Needless to say, content presentation holds a lot of significance when it comes to delivering a top-quality content document to a client.

 - The headings are always two points bigger in size compared to the rest of the content in the document so that the reader can go through the main points within seconds.